enix403/enix403.github.io/src/content/probability-and-entropy/index.md

 ### Kullback–Leibler Divergence

 If we take the "combined" uncertainty (cross entropy) of $P$ and $Q$, and subtract from it the inherent uncertainty (entropy) of the true distribution $P$, we will be left with uncertainty between these two distribution from the first source only (mentioned above) i.e extra uncertainty induced only due to believing in the wrong model $Q$.
-This is called the Kullback–Leibler Divergence (or KL-divergence for short) and is denoted as $D_{KL}(P \space \Vert \space Q)$.
+This is called the Kullback–Leibler Divergence (or KL-divergence for short) and is denoted as $D_{KL}(P \space \Vert \space Q)$

 $$
 \begin{align*}